Onboardbase/woke-go/README.md

 go mod tidy
 ```

-Once all things are done, run the `dummy.go` file.
+Once all things are done, run the `cli.go` file.
 This creates a view using tea, bubbletea, glamour, lipgloss.
 So, this is the dependency of the projects.

 # Roadmap